 Benin is currently in the process of working on its TNA.
-It has prioritised its key sectors, and work is now underway to determine which technologies to prioritize.
+It has finalized its Barrier Analysis and Enabling Framework, and work is now underway to finalize the Technology Action Plans.

 Located in West Africa, Benin shares borders with Togo, Nigeria and Burkina Faso and has a short coastline on the Gulf of Guinea.
 Like most coastal nations, a large share of Benin’s population and its largest city are located on the coast.
 Even with a short coastline, coastal erosion and rises in sea level are threatening vulnerable communities and the country’s economic hubs.
 Benin’s agricultural sector is predominantly engaged in cotton production, which accounts for roughly 40% of its total exports.